A farmer seeds beans in a field. Photo by Carrie Vaughn/CBF Staff

 Farm Bill Programs Essential to Bay Conservation

-The new bill includes three U.S. Department of Agriculture programs that provide critical tools and resources for family farmers in the Bay watershed: the Environmental Quality Incentives Program, the Regional Conservation Partnership Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.
+The current bill includes three U.S. Department of Agriculture programs that provide critical tools and resources for family farmers in the Bay watershed: the Environmental Quality Incentives Program, the Regional Conservation Partnership Program, and the Conservation Reserve Program/Conservation Reserve Enhancement Program.

 - The Environmental Quality Incentives Program (EQIP) shares the costs with farmers for installing basic on-farm practices that keep fertilizer on the farm and out of the water.
 In all watershed states, demand for this program exceeds supply.